jotavare/42-resources/README.md

 #### TOOLS
 ###### _Some usefull tools i used in my 42 journey._
+- [42 School Cheat Sheet](https://github.com/agavrel/42_CheatSheet) - A awesome cheatsheet for C and 42 in general.
 - [42 Toolbox](https://github.com/alexandregv/42toolbox) - A bunch of scripts to make your life better at 42.
 - [42 XP Calculator](https://42.tbailleu.dev) - Calculate how much exp you need for the next level.
 - [42 Stupidity](https://github.com/mirror12k/42us-stupidity) - A tool for quickly test solutions for the piscine exercises.